muhamkor/MAMOSTV/README.md

 - **Playlist File:** A pre-configured M3U playlist file for easy import into your favorite IPTV player.
 - **Updates:** Regular updates to keep the links active and add new content.

-## Usage
- **Open the Playlist:**
-   - Use your preferred IPTV player to open the `https://github.com/muhamkor/MAMOSTV/blob/main/mamostv.m3u` link.

 ## Contribution

 Contributions are welcome!
 If you have any new links or improvements, feel free to submit a pull request.
 Please ensure that the links are free and publicly accessible.